Unique maximum independent sets in graphs on monomials of a fixed degree: Concluding remarks

-The \emph{domination number} (i.e. minimal possible size of dominating set) and \emph{independent domination number} (i.e. minimal possible size of dominating set which is also on independent set) of a graph $G$ is denote by $\gamma(G)$ and $i(G)$ respectively.
+The \emph{domination number} (i.e. minimal possible size of dominating set) and \emph{independent domination number} (i.e. minimal possible size of dominating set which is also an independent set) of a graph $G$ is denoted by $\gamma(G)$ and $i(G)$ respectively.
 We denote the domination number of $G_n(d)$ by $\gamma_n(d)$.
 Similarly we let $i_n(d)$ denote the independent domination number of $G_n(d)$.
 It is clear that $\gamma(G) \leq i(G)$ for any $G$.
-Bollob\'{a}s and Cockayne~\cite{indom} have shown that $i(G) \leq \gamma(G) (r-1) - (r-2)$ whenever $G$ is $K_{1,r+1}$-free.
-Hence, Proposition~\ref{prop:K1r} gives a bound between $i_n(d)$ and $\gamma_n(d)$.
+Allan and Laskar proved that $i(G) = \gamma(G)$ when $G$ is $K_{1,3}$-free~\cite{K13}.
+More generally, Bollob\'{a}s and Cockayne~\cite{indom} have shown that $i(G) \leq \gamma(G) (r-1) - (r-2)$ whenever $G$ is $K_{1,r+1}$-free.Hence, Proposition~\ref{prop:K1r} gives a bound between $i_n(d)$ and $\gamma_n(d)$.
 However, we conjecture that more is true and that they in fact equal.

 \begin{conjecture} If $n \geq 1$ and $d \geq 0$, then $i_n(d) = \gamma_n(d)$. \end{conjecture}

 It is easy to see that Conjecture~\ref{conj:igamma} holds for $n =1$ and $n=2$ with any $d$.
 For $n=3$ it is conjectured by Wagon~\cite{chess} that